 For Basler’s showroom in Düsseldorf, the designers looked to the brand’s latest collection for inspiration.
 Accents of pink are visible through the perforated silver screens, which divide the space to create intimate yet connected spaces and a sense of feminine elegance.

-Their architectural capabilities are also fundamental to the strength of many of their retail design concepts, which is evident both in their creation of buildings from the ground up and their interpretation of the interior producing some great stores and with over 2,000 projects in a 1,000 locations around the world, there’s plenty to look at.
+Their architectural capabilities are also fundamental to the strength of many of their retail design concepts, which is evident both in their creation of buildings from the ground up and their interpretation of the interior, producing some great stores, and evident in over 2,000 projects completed in a 1,000 locations around the world.